My circumstances have changed and have to move

 For students, most tenancies are Assured Shorthold Tenancies which usually cover the beginning to the end of your term time.

 If your tenancy is an Assured Shorthold Tenancy, you have agreed to rent your accommodation for this amount of time.
 Moreover, most landlords request tenants to be jointly and severally liable.
 This means that you’re liable for your own share of the rent and if any of your other housemates can’t pay their share of the rent, then you’re all liable for that too.

 Some tenancy agreements do have a break clause, which you should check your contract for.
 This will allow you to leave during your tenancy contract, if you give the right amount of notice at the right time.
 However, very few student contracts have such a clause.

 It is always possible for parties to agree to end the tenancy at any time by way of a surrender.
 This needs to be done with a deed of surrender, which will formalise the agreement and release both the tenant and the landlord from their obligations.
 This is one of the few situations in which a letting agent can charge a fee to cover reasonable costs of reletting the property - in practice this may include rent for the period it takes them to find a new tenant.

-Finally, it might be possible to put forward a "frustration" argument, if you the student can’t access your accommodation, for example because campus has been shut down, or if it is impossible or illegal for you to travel to the accommodation (which is especially relevant to international students.)
+Finally, it might be possible to put forward a "frustration" argument, if you can’t access your accommodation, for example when campuses were shut down during the pandemic, or if it is impossible or illegal for you to travel to the accommodation (which is especially relevant to international students).